Sir William Perkins’s School, University of Southampton, University of Cambridge

 DSTL (Defence Science and Technology Laboratory), Imperial College, London

 MRC Centre for Global Infectious Disease Analysis

-About Me: An applied mathematician with an interest in infectious diseases who also enjoys climbing and baking!
+An applied mathematician with an interest in infectious diseases who also enjoys climbing and baking!

 I live in West London, where I recently moved after finishing up being a student.
 I especially like it here because it is close to two indoor climbing walls, where I spend a lot of time with my friends, and I can easily get into central London to make the most of the shows and museums.
 I also like to cook and bake in my spare time and have made and decorated two wedding cakes for my twin brother and sister.

-My Work: I'm an infectious disease modeller, which means I use maths and computers to predict the spread of disease, in particular malaria.
+I’m an infectious disease modeller, which means I use maths and computers to predict the spread of disease, in particular malaria.

 I work at Imperial College in London, but not at their main site where all the students are.
 Instead I work in a research building in a busy and operational hospital in central London.
 Here I use computers and maths to predict the how infectious diseases spread around the world.

 In particular, I focus on malaria in sub-Saharan Africa.
 Malaria is a mosquito-borne infectious disease that affects humans and other animals.
 It causes symptoms that typically include fever, tiredness, vomiting, and headaches.
 Governments and charities give out nets to families that members can then sleep under to stop them being bitten.
 I look at if there are fewer cases in the people who don’t sleep under the nets due to some people in the community sleeping under them.

 I also am part of a team who works with WHO to help predict how the ongoing Ebola outbreak in the Democratic Republic of Congo is growing.